Dress Code Teachers: Tips for Teachers in Thailand

 Purple is considered to be lucky & green is considered to be unlucky

-Generally, it’s not that difficult to dress appropriately to teach in a Thai school.
+Generally, it’s not difficult to dress appropriately to teach in a Thai school.
 KET suggests asking as many questions as possible about the dress code to get it right!

-Remember to adhere to it as much as possible; because, in Thailand, first impressions count!
+Remember to adhere to it as much as possible because, in Thailand, first impressions count!

 Relevant